 We use data every day.
 Data was collected from assessments, both formative and summative.
-Data collected from teachers, parents, medical doctors, and other specialists.
-Data from IEPs and for intervention.
+Data was collected from teachers, parents, medical doctors, and other specialists—data from IEPs and interventions.
 I think we can all agree that data is essential.

 However, data from testing alone is not always adequate.
 We need to know our students, and most teachers do.
-Our students are more than a test score, and so are our teachers.
+Our students are more than a test score; so are our teachers.
 However, our emphasis on testing has muted individual strengths and success.

 We need to use our data wisely, not just to rank schools or students and their teachers, but use it to guide our response to individual student needs–K-12.
 Also, educators and stakeholders need to spend time and resources on an asset-based culture where everyone belongs.

 Educators don’t need to give up on traditional classroom tests altogether.
 Not all tests are wrong, harmful, or invalid.
 On the contrary, research has proven testing valuable when designed and administered with the correct format, timing, and content.
 However, it needs to be done with a clear purpose to improve student learning.

 One of the most practical tests or assessments is a retrieval practice, quick, accessible practice quizzes on recently taught content.
 These brief tests can be beneficial if given frequently and provide near-immediate feedback to help students improve.

 The practice of retrieval testing, or a review, can be as simple as asking students to write down two facts from the previous day or giving them a brief quiz on an earlier class lesson.